sofcosta/Computational-Evolution-of-Typographic-Compositions/README.md

 ### Change Composition’s Resolution

 To change the resolution of the compositions being evolved you can open `config.json` file (which is inside the Sketch data folder) and change the `proportions`. `w` for the composition’s width and `h` for the height.

+### Import Evolved Composition to Editor

+To import an evolved composition to the Editor you should follow these steps:

+1. Locate the exported composition in the `outputs` folder of the Evolutionary system
+2. Locate the `.txt` file that contains the genotype
+3. Copy the first genotype, the one of the type `[flip 0,566 0,368][repeat 0,223 0,844 0,014 0,358 0,354 0,318][rotate 0,627]`
+4. Open the Editor and paste the genotype inside the first element of the Array `file`
+5. Run the program

 ## Dependencies